rytmis/bootcamp-wames-labs/01-management-portal.md

 ## Prerequisites ##

-In order to complete this lab, you will need a Windows Azure account and a video file.
+In order to complete this lab, you will need a Windows Azure account and a video file in one of the [supported formats](http://msdn.microsoft.com/en-us/library/windowsazure/hh973634.aspx).
 If you have a cell phone capable of recording video or a web cam and suitable recording software, you can use them to create a short clip for testing.

+If you don't have a clip of your own, a good candidate for testing is the [iPod version of the Big Buck Bunny clip](http://download.blender.org/peach/bigbuckbunny_movies/BigBuckBunny_320x180.mp4).

 ## Creating a new Media Services account ##